Cybersecurity as a System Dependency in Mission-Critical Computing

 Applying High-Assurance Thinking Beyond Defense

-Although NIST and CMMC originate in defense environments, the underlying discipline benefits any organization operating mission-critical systems.
+Although NIST and CMMC originate in defense environments, the underlying discipline benefits any organization operating mission-critical systems, including teams developing aerospace technology solutions.
 Predictability, auditability, and lifecycle control are valuable whether systems support defense programs, aerospace platforms, public safety infrastructure, or other high-consequence operations.

 When trust boundaries are explicit and data governance is structured, systems maintain integrity over longer periods.
 Security, in this context, reinforces durability rather than limiting flexibility.